Horse Riding on Dartmoor

 The Northern Half of Dartmoor:

-Wild and spectacular, but only the most experienced riders should consider “going it alone” in this area, as many parts are inaccessible and the central part is a large bog.
-The Ministry of Defence also uses this area for training; visit the Dartmoor Ranges website for further information.
+Wild and spectacular, but only the most experienced riders should consider “going it alone” in this area, as many parts are inaccessible, and the central part is a large mire.
+The Ministry of Defence also uses this area for training; visit the government Dartmoor Firing Programme website for further information.

 Dartmoor – a real welcome

-Many public houses on Dartmoor welcome horse riders, providing tie rails or paddocks, water for your horses, and convenient picnic tables from which you can keep a watchful eye on them.
+Some public houses on Dartmoor welcome horse riders, providing tie rails or paddocks, water for your horses, and convenient picnic tables from which you can keep a watchful eye on them.
 Try not to leave horses unattended – even on a tie rail.
+Check with the pub you plan to visit before you set off to make sure they are ‘horse-friendly’ as things can change each year!